louietsai/CarND-Kidnapped-Vehicle-Project/README.md

 ![2000 paricles][P2000]

-many tests with different number of particles are conducted. the system time doesn't increase when there are few than 500 partciles,and the error rate doesn't decrease too much with > 500 particles. nearest neighbor algorithms may not work well when there are too many particles, so I used 500 particles in the end.
+many tests with different number of particles are conducted. the system time keeps within 48.8sec when there are few than 500 partciles,and the error rate doesn't improve too much with > 500 particles. nearest neighbor algorithms may not work well when there are too many particles, so I used 500 particles in the end.

 ![result][RS]